PyRepair/maniple/training-data/summarize-experiment/pandas/122/prompt_response_response_1.md

             return False
         if not all(ax1.equals(ax2) for ax1, ax2 in zip(self_axes, other_axes)):
             return False

         self._consolidate_inplace()
         other._consolidate_inplace()
         if len(self.blocks) != len(other.blocks):
             return False

+        # Sort and compare blocks
+        def cmp_block_data(block1, block2):
+            return block1.values.equals(block2.values)

-        self_blocks = sorted(self.blocks, key=lambda block: block.values)
+        self_blocks = sorted(self.blocks, key=canonicalize)
-        other_blocks = sorted(other.blocks, key=lambda block: block.values)
+        other_blocks = sorted(other.blocks, key=canonicalize)
         return all(
-            block.equals(oblock) for block, oblock in zip(self_blocks, other_blocks)
+            cmp_block_data(block, oblock) for block, oblock in zip(self_blocks, other_blocks)
         )
 ```

-In the corrected code:
-- The sorting of blocks is based on the actual values (`block.values`) rather than the type name and `mgr_locs`.
-- The comparison of blocks now considers the content of the blocks by using the `equals` method, ensuring an accurate comparison.

-The revised `equals` method resolves the bug by addressing the comparison logic and sorting mechanism, resulting in accurate equality comparisons between BlockManager objects.
+In this revised version, the comparison process has been updated.
+The blocks are sorted based on the `canonicalize` function, but the comparison between the blocks is now based on their actual data values, accessed using the `values` attribute.

+With this change, the `equals` function will now compare the actual data within the blocks, rather than relying on the internal locations of the blocks.
+This should address the issue of the function incorrectly returning True for blocks with identical data but different locations.

+Please integrate this revised version of the `equals` function in the `BlockManager` class as a drop-in replacement for the buggy version.